bernibra/nonlinear-stan/README.md

 ### Run extract samples

 To visualize the results and produce the figures presented in the manuscript, one needs to first extract the samples.
-To do so, we will use functions from the R packages `dplyr`, `scales`, `rethinking` and `posterior`:
+To do so, we will use functions from the R packages `tidyverse`, `scales`, `rethinking`, `hexbin` and `posterior`:

 ```r
 library(dplyr)